 Besides teaching Yoga @ Kebun Teh and being a regular relief teacher at Manasa Yoga since 2011, her teaching experience includes:

-He considers taiji more craft than art: Craft is a form of work which results in a functional output, for example, woodwork and pottery.
-Art is a form of work that is the expression of emotions.
-In this regard, his goal is to teach taijiquan more effectively so that his students can share the wellness, the physical health and mental clarity, that he has found through practising taiji as a craft.
+He considers taiji more craft than art: Art is a form of work that is the expression of emotions.
+Craft is a form of work which results in a functional output, for example, woodwork and pottery.
+His goal is to teach the craft of taijiquan more effectively so that his students can cultivate the wellness – the physical health and mental clarity – that he is enjoying.

-In his earlier life, Chi-Chang spent 16 years’ in investment research and corporate finance during which he developed and managed well-regarded teams in addition to being a highly-rated analyst himself.
+In his earlier life, Chi-Chang spent 16 years in investment banking during which he developed and managed well-regarded investment research teams in addition to being a highly-rated analyst himself.
 He left the corporate world in 2008 to help in efforts to build a better Malaysia.

 In addition to his Stretch Therapy™ Teacher Certification, he holds degrees from the Universities of Warwick and Cambridge, the CFA (Chartered Financial Analyst) charter and is also a CELTA-qualified teacher.